+1(781)975-1541

 What is PCA analysis used for?

-Secondly, PCA identifies the primary and secondary factors contributing to the most substantial differences.
-In a study involving two variables (breed and treatment temperature), resulting in four groups of samples, PCA may reveal that breed contributes the most significant difference along PC1, followed by treatment temperature along PC2.
+In a study involving two variables, such as breed and treatment temperature, resulting in four sample groups, PCA may reveal that breed contributes the most significant difference along PC1, followed by treatment temperature along PC2.

 PLS-DA vs OPLS-DA: What Are These Analyses Used For?